Astralsound - P.A. Systems and Equipment for Sale or Hire

 Alternating Current.
 Electricity is characterised by the movement of electrons through a conductor.
 In a DC circuit (see DC, below) the electrons always move in the same direction (from negative to positive).
 In AC circuits the electron movement alternates in direction.
 In some (e.g. mains) circuits, the direction of electron movement alternates regularly at a fixed frequency (50 Hz, in the case of UK mains).
 In other circuits (e.g. audio) the electron flow follows a complicated pattern, corresponding with the frequency and amplitude of the combined signal.

 Generally the word active is used to describe equipment that requires a power source (as opposed to passive equipment, which does not).
-Not all active equipment is mains powered (active D.I. boxes and effects or volume pedals are usually battery or phantom powered).
+Not all active equipment is mains powered (active DI boxes and effects or volume pedals are usually battery or phantom powered).

 In recent years, however, loudspeakers that have an inbuilt amplifier have become very common, and these are also - quite reasonably - described as active.
-However, this can give rise to confusion, as many loudspeaker manufacturers and audio professionals still use these terms to refer to their earlier (crossover-based) meanings.
-Also, some modern "passive" loudspeakers (e.g. the Martin Audio S15 & S18, which we use), have an active/passive switch.
+This can give rise to confusion, as many loudspeaker manufacturers and audio professionals still use these terms to refer to their earlier (crossover‑based) meanings.
+Also, some modern ‘passive’ loudspeakers (e.g. the Martin Audio S15 and S18, which we use), have an active/passive switch.
 Here, the active setting is for use with an external active crossover, while the passive setting routes the input signal through the speaker's internal passive crossover.
 According to the more recent idiom, however, whichever setting is used the loudspeaker is nevertheless passive in the sense that it does not contain an amplifier.

 Frequency range (in Octaves).
 See the Parametric EQ page for a little more detail.

 A general term for the lowest audible frequencies.
 There is no universal definition, but Bass generally describes frequencies below about 200Hz.
-On most mixers, Bass EQ controls operate at 80 or 100Hz.
+On most mixers, fixed‑frequency Bass EQ controls operate at 80 or 100Hz.

 Another word for Mixer.